gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ### Conclusion

-- You can utilize the concept of roles - predetermined order of directories and files to automate generating bulk tasks.
+- You can utilize the concept of roles and it's predetermined order of directories and files to automate generating bulk configuration files.

 ### Example Output